mohitpandey92/pyproject-template/README.md

-## Why do we need this Github repo?
+## Why do we need pyproject-template?
-In general, every project has multiple codes, notebooks, scripts and plots, which are generated while working on the project's goals.
-Having a Git repo template to follow for a Python project helps i. standarize the file structure across the projects and users and ii. wrap all the relevant Python scripts into a Python package for easy distribution.
-Note that this distribution could be to different users or different compute environments for the same user.
+In general, every Data Science project has multiple codes, notebooks, scripts and plots, which are generated while working on the project's goals.
+Having a Git repo template to follow for a Data Science project is helpful to streamline your project development.

-The tutorial given here for building a Python Package is different than the typical tutorials seen on web, which uses an intermediate step of publishing it to public `pypi` server.
-We can't follow those tutorials for propreity code.
-The workflow given here avoids publishing to any public server.
+Here are the benefits of using pyproject-template:
+1. *standarize the file structure across the projects and users*
+   - This makes it easier to find files, scripts, and notebooks.
+   - It also helps in understanding the project structure quickly.
+   - It reduces the time it takes to set up a new project.
+2. *wrap all the relevant Python scripts into a Python package for easy distribution.* Note that this distribution could be to different users or different compute environments for the same user.
+    - This makes it easier to others to use and contribute to the project.
+    - It also helps in maintaining the code in the long run.
+3. *automate the setup of the project environment*
+   - The template includes a `pyproject.toml` file, which makes your Python package `pip` installable.
+4. *automate the code quality checks and linting*
+   - The template includes a `.pre-commit-config.yaml` file, which uses pre-commit hooks to standardize linting and processing of Jupyter notebooks.
+   - This ensures that the code follows the defined standards and helps in maintaining the code quality.
+5. *deploy the package to a private PyPi server*
+   - This allows you to host your package on a private `pypi` server, making it accessible to other organization users or compute environments without publishing it to a public server.
+Most of the tutorials on the web focus on publishing to a public PyPi server, which is not suitable for proprietary code.
+   - This is particularly useful for proprietary code that cannot be shared publicly.

 ## How to use this?